 Full-Fat Greek Yogurt

-Do not settle for 80 calories of a non-fat version of Greek yogurt.
-For an additional 50 calories, you can opt for a full-fat variety with double the nutrients.
+Time to revamp the 80 calories, non-fat version of Greek yogurt likely containing tons of added sugar.
+For an additional 50 calories, you can opt for a full-fat variety with double the nutrients from the right sources.
 One serving of full-fat Greek yogurt provides 13 grams of protein, 15% of your daily recommended calcium intake, potassium, zinc, vitamin B6, and vitamin B12.
 Greek yogurt is also packed with probiotics that improve gut health and boost your immune system.

 You can use Greek yogurt as a substitute for: